twknab/gear_list_MEVN/README.md

 - ✅ Gear List Creation
 - ⚠️ Add a Gear Item to a Gear List (_almost done_)
   - TODO:
-    - Change the warning alert to a dialogue, since it doens't seem like the alerts handle lists very well
+    - Change the warning alert to a dialogue, since it doens't seem like the alerts handle lists very well.
+Make the dialogue look like an alert.
     - Populate lists that items belong to, so chips are already present (this one might be tricky)
 - Remove a Gear Item from a Gear List (_what's next_)
 - View a Gear List and All Items